Hybrid planner + evidence guide

 It depends on jurisdiction and the fall-risk scenario.
 In Australia, scaffolding work involving a potential fall over 4m commonly falls into high-risk work licensing.
 In the U.S., OSHA uses competent-person and scaffold-specific construction controls instead of that same licence label.

 They follow a strict sequence: lock all wheels, set base frames, attach horizontal braces, level the base, fit diagonal braces, add platforms, and install guardrails.
-Always refer to your product-specific assembly manual for model-specific steps.
+Always refer to your product-specific assembly manual for model-specific steps and use an approved method like 3T or AGR.

 The tool can estimate route, time, and staffing, but it cannot see component markings, ground bearing, wind, damaged parts, overhead lines, or the current manufacturer manual.
 Those are approval inputs, not calculator inputs.